InnoDB supports foreign key constraints. The

 Here is a simple example that relates parent

-tables through a single-column
+and child tables through a single-column

 foreign key: